GeekchanskiY/THEORY/Web Services/AWS/Services/Amazon DynamoDB.md

 You can use DynamoDB Streams together with AWS Lambda to create a _trigger_—code that runs automatically whenever an event of interest appears in a stream.
 For example, consider a _Customers_ table that contains customer information for a company.
 Suppose that you want to send a "welcome" email to each new customer.
 You could enable a stream on that table, and then associate the stream with a Lambda function.
 The Lambda function would run whenever a new stream record appears, but only process new items added to the _Customers_ table.
 For any item that has an `EmailAddress` attribute, the Lambda function would invoke Amazon Simple Email Service (Amazon SES) to send an email to that address.

 ![[Amazon DynamoDB streams.png]]

+## Optimization
+1. **Read/Write Capacity Units (RCUs/WCUs):** If you are using the provisioned throughput model, you need to consider the number of RCUs (Read Capacity Units) and WCUs (Write Capacity Units) that your query consumes.
+DynamoDB charges you based on the provisioned capacity, so understanding the capacity units used by your query is crucial.
+You can monitor this in the AWS Management Console or using AWS CloudWatch metrics.

+2. **Data Model and Indexing:** The structure of your data and the use of secondary indexes impact query efficiency.
+Well-designed DynamoDB tables and indexes can reduce the query weight.
+Be mindful of how you model your data and which indexes you create to optimize query performance.

+3. **Query Patterns:** The specific query pattern you use can have different query weights.
+For example, querying items by their primary key is more efficient and consumes fewer RCUs than scanning the entire table.
+You can use the `Query` operation for efficient key-based queries.

+4. **Batching:** Consider using batch operations like `BatchGetItem` or `BatchWriteItem` to reduce the number of individual requests, which can help optimize cost and performance.

+5. **Filter Expressions:** Be cautious when using filter expressions with queries.
+Filtering on non-key attributes can consume additional RCUs as DynamoDB has to read more data to apply the filter.
+It's often more efficient to design your data model to minimize the need for filtering.

+6. **Projection Expressions:** Carefully select which attributes to retrieve from the database.
+If you only need specific attributes, use projection expressions to reduce the amount of data retrieved.

+7. **On-Demand Capacity:** If you're using the on-demand capacity mode, you don't need to provision RCUs/WCUs explicitly.
+However, you should still monitor your query performance and cost.

+8. **Monitoring and Optimization:** Use AWS CloudWatch and DynamoDB metrics to monitor query performance and capacity usage.
+Adjust your provisioned capacity or switch to on-demand as needed based on usage patterns.

+9. **Throttling and Auto-Scaling:** Be aware of DynamoDB's throttling mechanisms.
+If your queries are being throttled, it's an indicator that your table may need more provisioned capacity.
+DynamoDB can also auto-scale provisioned capacity based on your configured settings.
+10. **Cost Explorer:** AWS Cost Explorer can help you analyze the cost of your DynamoDB queries over time.
+It can provide insights into which queries are consuming the most resources and incurring the highest costs.